 A typical day might include an hour-long cruise out to the islands followed by a drift dive through a sandy-bottomed cave populated by stingrays and lit by shafts of sunlight.
 After lunch on board and perhaps some time paddling one of the boat’s kayaks you’ll head around the coast to a second dive spot, maybe working your way along a technicolor wall of soft corals and a few nudibranchs.
 As if that weren’t enough, the waters north and south of the reserve are home to two navy wrecks, both deliberately scuttled.

-How to go ice diving?
+How to go ice diving when travel is possible again?
 1. Fly to Moscow.
 2. Board a 28-hour train north to Chupa, a polar station in the northernmost stretches of the European continent.
 3. Head out by Chinese jeep to Polar Circle Lodge in the remote wilderness of northern Russia.
 4. Zoom from the lodge out over the frozen White Sea by snowmobile.
 5. Saw through the 1.5m-thick ice.
 6. Jump in.

 Russia’s far north is a landscape of wonder and wandering once the colder months settle in and the unforgiving landscape freezes over, and ice diving in the White Sea – an open body of water that freezes over completely in the wintertime – is probably the most memorable time you’ll ever spend under water.
 Although the winter air temperature in the Arctic can drop to an extremity-shrivelling –25°C, the water in the sea is thankfully a bit balmier: just below 0°C at ice level and only a few degrees colder towards the bottom.